andreivisan/andreivisan.github.io/_posts/2015-10-11-coordinatorlayout-and-floatingactionbutton.md

 ### Introduction

-Together with material design Google also lunched a new Android Design Support Library to help developers use material design and it works for API level 7 and higher.
+Together with material design, Google also launched a new Android Design Support Library to help developers use material design and it works for API level 7 and higher.
 One of the most important helpers in the new library is a super-powered FrameLayout called CoordinatorLayout.
 The most important feature that CoordinatorLayout brings to the table is the possibility of views to interact within a single parent as well as with one another.
 As the Google documentation states: